Seria: Air

 There is a privately owned airfield in Anduki that caters mainly for flights to offshore Brunei Shell Facilities.
 Commercial travellers would have to travel to either Bandar Seri Begawan or Miri to catch a commercial flight.
 There is one helipad at Panaga Health Centre and at the Brunei Shell Petroleum Headquarters.

 A heliport (ICAO: WBML) is located inside the British Army Jungle Warfare Training School.
-The helicopters belong to the No. 667 Squadron AAC, formerly No. 7 Flight AAC.
+The helicopters belong to the No. 1563 Flight RAF, formerly No. 667 Squadron AAC, and No. 7 Flight AAC.

-Facilities
+Infrastructure

 In 1938, the first Seria Mosque was completed.
-In 1953, the mosque was rebuilt at a cost of B$250,000.
+In 1953, the Masjid Pekan Seria was rebuilt at a cost of B$250,000, becoming the first mosque in Brunei with a dome.

-The British Forces Brunei headquarters was established in Seria, in 1963 by the request of then Sultan Omar Ali Saifuddien III.

 The 8 acre An-Naem Islamic cemetery was opened in Anduki, in 1993.

 Electricity used to be locally generated with a natural gas-fired power plant.
 This has since been demolished and replaced by the Tenaga Suria Brunei (TSB) solar farm, with a generation capacity of 1.2 MW.
 The B$20 million solar farm began operation in 2010.

+The Seria Post Office served as the town's primary post office.

+The RBPF CID training center was built in Seria in 1951.

+The town is also home to the Consulate of the Netherlands and Sri Lanka.

+Commerce

+The Pasarneka Seria, also known as Seria Wet Market, is the town's marketplace.

+Seria Plaza is a shopping plaza in the commercial centre of the town.

+The retailer's fifth location nationwide is the recently inaugurated Milimewah Department Store.
+It was reopened in 2019, after plans made to tear down and rebuild the historic shop houses, which were destroyed by fire in September 2015.